opensearch-project/opensearch-cli/docs/dev/tutorial.md

 A flag is a way to modify or tune the behavior of a command

-In the following example, 'odfe-cli', 'ad', 'start' are commands, and 'profile' is a flag
+In the following example, 'opensearch-cli', 'ad', 'start' are commands, and 'profile' is a flag
 ```
-odfe-cli ad start detector-name --profile prod
+opensearch-cli ad start detector-name --profile prod
 ```

 ### 2. Controller